Rules & Regulations

 ladders or racks attached to it), shall be parked anywhere on the Property except

-of an emergency.
-Vehicles in a non-operative condition, not in a good state of repair,
+an emergency.
+Vehicles in a non-operative condition, not in a good state of repair, or

-property except in a garage space owned or rented by the Motor.
+property except in a garage space owned or rented by the vehicle owner.
 All vehicles must

 have current license tags.